nickbellone/olivetin/README.md

-- Olivetin scripts that are executed on a [gethomepage](https://gethomepage.dev/) lan site.
+- [Olivetin](https://www.olivetin.app/) scripts that are executed on a [gethomepage](https://gethomepage.dev/) lan site.
+- Assumes you're running Olivetin.
 - Other thoughts: Presently, these shell scripts as-is use hardcoded API tokens.
 Probably don't do that.
 They're ran on a home environment and will be swapped out *eventually.*